 There's no cure for pseudogout, but a combination of treatments can help relieve pain and improve the joint's function.

-If over-the-counter pain relievers aren't enough, your doctor may suggest:
+If over-the-counter pain relievers aren't enough, your health care provider may suggest:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Prescription strength NSAIDs include naproxen (Anaprox, Naprosyn, others) and indomethacin (Indocin).
+Prescription strength NSAIDs include naproxen (Naprosyn) and indomethacin (Indocin).
 NSAIDs can cause stomach bleeding and decreased kidney function, especially in older adults.

-- Colchicine (Colcrys).
+- Colchicine (Colcrys, Mitigare).
 Low-dose pills of this gout drug are also effective for pseudogout.
-If you have frequent episodes of pseudogout, your doctor may recommend that you take colchicine daily as a preventive measure.
+If you have frequent episodes of pseudogout, you may be advised to take colchicine daily as a preventive measure.